 One thing to note with the small space heaters is that they can take up a lot of power.
 You may end up tripping a couple of breakers as you figure out how the power flows through your RV.
 If you flip a breaker take a second to note what you have plugged in and where.
 By doing this you’ll gain a better understanding of what you can run at the same time, and more importantly what you can’t run at the same time.

-While we were in our RV during the winter we didn’t take any extra precautions with our windows, although we changed out the lighter curtains up front with heavier ones.
-We also noticed a drastic difference to the inside temperature of our RV when we had all of our shades closed.
+While we were in our RV during the winter we didn’t take any extra precautions with our windows, although we changed out the lighter curtains upfront with heavier ones.
+We also noticed a drastic difference in the inside temperature of our RV when we had all of our shades closed.
 The shades acted as an added barrier for the cold to fight through.

 If you are looking to add even more they have plastic wraps you can put on your windows to help give that extra bit of insulation.
 We didn’t try this knowing we were going to be heading out of the cold pretty quick, but I know a lot of people in Wisconsin that take this step with their sticks and bricks home.